-Christopher looks forward to meeting all his fans in Sydney and Perth in 2017.
+Christopher looks forward to meeting all his fans in Perth in 2017.

-Christopher will conduct a general admission Q&A each weekend, and participate in signing and photo sessions* on Friday in Sydney (2:00pm – 5:30pm), and throughout each Saturday (10.30am to 5.30pm) and Sunday (11am to 5pm) in both cities.
+Christopher will conduct a general admission Q&A, and participate in signing and photo sessions throughout Saturday (10.30am to 5.30pm) and Sunday (11am to 5pm) in both cities.

 Christopher Lloyd is best known as the beloved Emmett ‘Doc’ Brown (Back to the Future), unique Uncle Fester (The Addams Family) and the malevolent Judge Doom (Who Framed Roger Rabbit).
 The son of an heiress singer and a Connecticut lawyer, Lloyd can trace his ancestry back to the pilgrim settlers on the ‘Mayflower’

 The future award-winning character actor began his acting career at 14 by appearing in Summer stock theatre seasons, which eventually led him to New York’s Neighborhood Playhouse and onward to Broadway.
 He earned his stripes on the stage in hundreds of classical productions including Macbeth, A Midsummer Night’s Dream, King Lear, and The Seagull.